What Is PPC? Learn the Basics of Pay-Per-Click (PPC) Marketing

 You’ll learn more about all of these elements of PPC campaign management as you move forward through the coursework in PPC University.

-If you’ve already got an Ads account, we suggest you use our FREE AdWords Performance Grader to help you zero in on areas of improvement.
+If you’ve already got an Ads account, we suggest you use our FREE Google Ads Performance Grader to help you zero in on areas of improvement.
 In 60 seconds or less, you’ll receive a customized report grading your account performance in 9 key areas, including click-through rate, Quality Score and account activity.